jundalisay/ayus/content/supplements/apoplex.md

 ---
 title: "Apoplex"
 # date: 2022-04-17T11:22:16+06:00
-description : "For Stamina and Energy"
+description : "Helps mitigate the effects of stroke and apoplexy"
 type: "menu"
 # cost: "Php 125"
 # costdef: "1 point = 1 value of 1 kilo NFA rice via [the Pantrypoints system](https://pantrypoints.com)"
 cta: "Contact us to Inquire"
 # first image will be shown in the product page
 images:
-  - image: "/graphics/ayusapoplex.jpg"
+  - image: "/h/apoplex.png"
 ---